VCVRack/Rack/README.md

 ## Setting up your development environment

+Before building Rack, you must install build dependencies provided by your system's package manager.
-Rack's dependencies (GLEW, glfw, etc) do not need to be installed on your system, since specific versions are compiled locally during the build process.
-However, you need proper tools to build these dependencies.
+Rack's own dependencies (GLEW, glfw, etc) do not need to be installed on your system, since specific versions are compiled locally during the build process.
+However, you need proper tools to build Rack and these dependencies.

 ### Mac